 I wanted to be in that circle of Buddhas saying, “But enough about me – what are you doing here, Phra Hans?
 What’s the story there?
 How do you spend your days?
 How’s that going for you?”
 I wanted to be in the company of people who – provided there were no matters that might require setting themselves ablaze on any given day – would be good-humoured, big-hearted, able to be interested in others, and in the welfare of others.
 And if there were, then they’d just fill up the petrol-can and stoically, unsentimentally, get on with it.

 Subsequent experience of meeting many monks, and later being one, has taught me that I was setting quite a high bar there for what I thought the average monk should be, but I now had an alignment and a trajectory.
-I wasn’t just stuck at the bottom of a deep dark pit, wondering whether it was worth attempting to climb out towards I-knew-not-what.
+I wasn’t just stuck at the bottom of a deep dark pit, wondering whether it might be worth attempting to climb out towards I-knew-not-what.
 I had an example of human potential, which I had photographic proof was attainable (thanks, Malcolm Browne).
 To mix and mismatch my climbing metaphors: now, getting drug-free no longer looked like the summit of Everest.
 It was more like Base Camp 1 (or 2 maybe, let’s not get too cocky), and I was already looking beyond it.
 Getting there still seemed daunting, yes, but also exhilarating.

-I am convinced that the dismal rate of failure with giving up drugs is not due to the difficulty of the thing per se.
-I think a large component might actually be fear of succeeding, in case life is now just emptier and harsher without our old familiar comfort.
+I am convinced that the dismal rate of failure with giving up drugs is not just down to the difficulty of the thing per se.
+I think that a large component might actually be fear of succeeding, in case life is now just emptier and harsher without our old familiar comfort.
 Like climbing to Base Camp One just to be tired, bloody cold, and not have anything very appetising to eat.
 With no higher goal, no reason to keep climbing, yep – you’d probably just want to scuttle straight back down again ASAP.
 Put more succinctly – actually I’m not very good at putting things succinctly, so I’ll ask Nietzsche to help out here – “When you have a why, you can live any how.”

 So I went back to see Mike and find out more about this place.
 It turned out there wasn’t really any application process – you just get in touch with this monk, who turned out to be Phra Hans of the Buddha circle.
 He asked me only the most rudimentary questions about my condition and history, and said to come as soon as I liked – no waiting list, no messing around.
 I asked what I should bring with me, and he said “as little as possible” maybe mosquito repellent (for me), and salami (for him).
 A week-and-a-half later, I arrived at Thamkrabok.